 This course will seeks to question widespread approaches to aging, terminal illness and death by exploring alternative ways of addressing these realities through artistic and literary media (literature, film, painting), that is through examples that challenge current notions, assumptions and understandings through which we approach and define aging and the end of life.
-Winter.
+Not offered 2022-23.

 AGHE 819 Planning for Age Friendly Communities